Consulting firm in purchasing

-Purchasing performance and eco-design in the current context, marked by economic and geopolitical constraints as well as growing environmental demands, the purchasing function has a key role to play.
-The joint and interlinked development of purchasing and eco-design practices makes it possible not only to meet economic imperatives but also to respect environmental commitments in a rapidly changing world.
+The joint and interconnected evolution of purchasing and eco-design practices not only makes it possible to meet economic imperatives but also to honour environmental commitments in a rapidly changing world.

 Your challenges